Setono/sylius-review-plugin/README.md

 php bin/console setono:sylius-review:prune
 ```

 You decide yourself how often you want to run these commands.
-At least daily would be recommended.
+The process command makes sense to run daily, while the prune command can be run weekly or monthly.

 ## Configuration